 Before finishing this section we will note the following.
-Similarly to \Cref{thm:connect_sum}, we also have a formula for the Casson-Sullivan invariant under the actual connect-sum operation.
-Since all of the arguments are the same or simpler than for connect-summing over a circle, we will not give many details.
+Similarly to \zcref{thm:connect_sum}, we also have a formula for the Casson-Sullivan invariant under the actual connected-sum operation.
+Since all of the arguments are the same or simpler than for connected-summing over a circle, we will not give many details.
 Let $X_1$, $X_2$, $X'_1$ and $X'_2$ be two pairs of compact, connected topological $4$-manifolds and let $f_i\colon X_i\to X'_i$ be a pair of homeomorphisms.
-In exactly the same way as for connect-summing over a circle (in fact it is simpler since we do not have to worry about embeddings of circles), we can form a connect-sum homeomorphism $f_\#\colon X_1\# X_2 \to X'_1\# X'_2$.
-If we let $q_i\colon X_1\# X_2\to X_i$ denote the collapse maps onto the $i$th connect-summand, then we have the following formula.
+As mentioned previously (see \zcref{rmk:connected-sum} and the preceding paragraph), we can form a connected-sum homeomorphism $f_\#\colon X_1\# X_2 \to X'_1\# X'_2$.
+If we let $q_i\colon X_1\# X_2\to X_i$ denote the collapse maps onto the $i$th connected-summand, then we have the following formula.

-\begin{thm} Let $X_1$, $X_2$, $X'_1$ and $X'_2$ be two pairs of compact, connected, smooth, orientable $4$-manifolds with $f_i\colon X_i\to X'_i$ a pair of homeomorphisms such that the connect-sum homeomorphism is defined.
+\begin{thm} Let $X_1$, $X_2$, $X'_1$ and $X'_2$ be two pairs of compact, connected, smooth, orientable $4$-manifolds with $f_i\colon X_i\to X'_i$ a pair of homeomorphisms such that the connected-sum homeomorphism is defined.
 Let $q_i$ be the pair of collapse maps defined above.
 Then

 \end{thm}